 Government responses to global warming can be seen as the greatest political blunder in history.
 We have allowed climate change at our own hand due to the wishes of very wealthy interests to continue to profit from their efforts to extract and sell energy based on carbon.
 Here in the United States, we know for a fact that the average person has zero influence on public policy at the national level.
 This condition is a result of public policy choices made by people who already have power and seek yet more power.

-The illusion is this: with power comes the ability to separate your fate from mine.
+The illusion is this: with power comes the ability to separate one's fate from others.
 Yet everyone will be affected by a warming Earth.
 There is no escaping that consequence.

 Every drone strike is an attempt to separate the fate of one group from another.
 A drone strike is a unique example of an attempt to split fates since the operator of a drone is sitting safely and comfortably in a military station while the drone is exposed to harm, and armed to harm another.
 Yet every drone strike is destructive and not only does it lead to the destruction of the target, it leads to the destruction of the abuser, in this case, the United States for every drone strike gives impetus to at least one more terrorist.